Large Format Printing for Architectural Studios

 The relevance of large format printing for architectural studios

 High-quality printed material is vital to the work of architects.
-Without printed drawings, blueprints and floor plans, communication, interpretation and execution of architects’ ideas would be next to impossible.
+Without printed professional drawings such as architectural blueprints and floor plans, communication, interpretation and execution of architects’ ideas would be next to impossible.

 Architects are involved in the planning and drawing of designs as well as overseeing their construction, which means working with teams outside of their profession – such as builders and engineers.
 Therefore, all the key parties in a project need to understand the architect’s ‘vision’, and accurate print documents play a crucial role in ensuring this.

-The portability and accessibility of printed architectural documents, coupled with the fact that they exist independently of technology, also mean that print material is here to stay in the architectural sector.
+The portability and accessibility of high quality printed architectural documents, coupled with the fact that they exist independently of technology, also mean that print material is here to stay in the architectural sector.

 Large format printing opportunities for architectural studios